Point-In-Time Homelessness Count

 Point-in-Time Homelessness Count

 The Point-in-Time (PIT) Homelessness Count is an annual street and shelter count to determine the number of people experiencing homelessness in Maricopa County during a given point in time.
-This count is part of a national effort to identify the extent of homelessness throughout the country.
-The count includes a brief survey to identify the needs of those experiencing homelessness in the community.
-MAG coordinates the PIT Count each year for the Maricopa Regional Continuum of Care (CoC).
-MAG serves as the hub of collaboration between the Continuum of Care and local communities.
-The 2023 Point in Time occurred on January 23, 2023.
-The full report showed an increase of 7% in people experiencing homelessness.
+This count is part of a national effort to identify the extent of homelessness throughout the country and includes a brief survey to identify the needs of those experiencing homelessness in the community.
+MAG coordinates the PIT Count each year for the Maricopa Regional Continuum of Care (CoC) and serves as the hub of collaboration between the CoC and communities across the region.

 Make it Count